IBM/aspera-cli/README.md

 #### Content protection

 Also known as Client-side encryption at rest (CSEAR), content protection allows a client to send files to a server which will store them encrypted (upload), and decrypt files as they are being downloaded from a server, both using a passphrase, only known by users sharing files.
 Files stay encrypted on server side.

-activating CSEAR consists in using transfer spec parameters:
+Activating CSEAR consists in using transfer spec parameters:

 - `content_protection` : activate encryption (`encrypt` for upload) or decryption (`decrypt` for download)
 - `content_protection_password` : the passphrase to be used.